 Florida panthers

-Florida Panthers center Eetu Luostarinen pictured during Game 2 of the NHL Stanley Cup playoffs against the Boston Bruins on April 19.
+Florida Panthers center Eetu Luostarinen (27) during Game 2 in the first round of the NHL hockey playoffs, Wednesday, April 19, 2023, in Boston.
 (AP Photo/Charles Krupa)

 The Florida Panthers had a number of players take a big step forward last season but few with the impact of versatile forward Eetu Luostarinen.